sconover/wrong/README.markdown

 When a failure occurs, the exception message contains all the details you might need to make sense of it.
 Here's the breakdown:

-    Expected [CLAIM], but [PREDICATE]
+    Expected [CLAIM], but [SUMMARY]
       [FORMATTER]
       [SUBEXP] is [VALUE]
       ...

-* CLAIM is the code inside your assert block
+* CLAIM is the code inside your assert block, normalized
-* PREDICATE is a to-English translation of the claim, via the Predicated library.
+* SUMMARY is a to-English translation of the claim, via the Predicated library.
 This tries to be very intelligible; e.g. translating "include?" into "does not include" and so on.
 * If there is a formatter registered for this type of predicate, its output will come next.
 (See below.)
 * SUBEXP is each of the subtrees of the claim, minus duplicates and truisms (e.g. literals).
-* The word "is" is a very nice separator since it doesn't look like code.
+* The word "is" is a very nice separator since it doesn't look like code, but is short enough to be easily visually parsed.
 * VALUE is `eval(SUBEXP).inspect`

 We hope this structure lets your eyes focus on the meaningful values and differences in the message, rather than glossing over with stack-trace burnout.
 If you have any suggestions on how to improve it, please share them.